Google for Jobs is a free service.

 - Once you've integrated your careers page with Google, your new jobs will show up in results as you add them.

-- Resources on how to add structured data to your posts are easily available.
+- There are resources on how to add structured data to posts.

 - You can post jobs to third-party sites that are already integrated with Google, so you don't have to change the code on your site.